KasunGamage/Ionic-4-Component-Master/README.md

 ## Demo
+If you just want to check this project out, you can see the online demo at https://ionic-4-component-master.firebaseapp.com.

 Please notice that some plugins may **only work** when using a real device, so don't expect everything to work on ionic view or the browser.